 What causes hemorrhoids?

 - Straining during bowel movements

 - Sitting or standing for long periods of time

-- During child birth for women
+- During childbirth for women

-Is there any hemorrhoids home treatment?
+Is there any hemorrhoid home treatment?

 - Taking a warm (sitz) bath

 - Applying a cold compress